Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 ### Open access books show enhanced title effect on geographic usage

-Approximately {{ text_data.pc_with_geoname_title }}16% of the whole corpus of books in this study had a region or country name in their title or subtitle.
+Approximately 16% of the whole corpus of books in this study had a region or country name in their title or subtitle.
 The proportion of OA vs non-OA books with a geographic reference in the title is approximately the same.
 We hand coded title-references to countries or regions, including variations referring to language (e.g. “Chinese”) and regions (“Africa”, “Latin America” as well as possessives such as “Sub-saharan” and “Latin American”) and examined the usage from those regions focusing on Africa and Latin America as examples.
 We are interested in discovering whether there is a “title” effect, i.e., a book with title referencing a region shows greater usage in that region, and if this effect differs across OA and non-OA books.

 The proportional increases in downloads for books referencing “Africa” in their titles are presented in Figure 6.
 The three panels show download patterns for all books, OA books and non-OA books, respectively.
 Parallel visualisations for books referencing “Latin America” are provided in Figure S2 of the Appendix.